medcomdk/dk-ehmi-sbdh/input/pagecontent/ehmiSBDHAck.md

-# ehmiSBDHAck profile of Standard Business Document Header
+# ehmiSBDH-Acknowledgements profile of Standard Business Document Header

-## ehmiSBDHAck – General elements
+## ehmiSBDH-Acknowledgements – General elements

 #### ehmiSBDH for an ehmiSBDH EnvelopeReceipt